Copyright © 1999–2018 FastMail Pty Ltd

 - Other software saw the "login disabled until upgraded" announcement, but then wouldn't upgrade the connection automatically, and thus reported login errors back to the user, which caused confusion about what was wrong.

-Both of these problems resulted in significant compatibility issues with existing clients, and so most system administrators continued to just use plaintext connections on one port number, and encrypted connections on a separate port number.
+Both of these problems resulted in significant compatibility issues with existing clients, and so most system administrators continued to just use plaintext connections on one port number, and implicit encrypted connections on a separate port number.

 This has now basically become the de facto standard that everyone uses.
 IMAP SSL/TLS encrypted over port